buchtawill/CS539_Project/GAN/README.txt

-To train the model, type 'python colorizer.py' into a command line.
-To run the model in inference mode, run 'python colorizer_inference.py'.
+To train the model, type 'python GAN.py' into a command line.

 This script was verified to work using Python 3.12.4 and PyTorch v2.3.1+cu121.